 D. Increased labor demand

-Complex procedures for managing and processing COVID-19 vaccines, as well as the extra precautionary monitoring time after patients are vaccinated, have the potential to put a strain on labor capacity or divert staff away from other vital positions.
+Complex procedures for managing and processing COVID-19 vaccines, as well as the extra precautionary monitoring time after patients are vaccinated, can put a strain on labor capacity or divert staff away from other vital positions.
 According to estimates, one administrator could vaccinate seven to ten patients every hour with the assistance of two support staff at a reasonably streamlined vaccination location.
 This rate is slower and requires 3.5 times more effort than the annual flu vaccine.
 The US CDC estimates that if retail pharmacies were solely responsible for public administration of the COVID-19 vaccine, 15 to 20% of their skilled workforce would be needed.

 E. Wastage at points of care